 Banks use these loans sparingly since loans from other banks typically come with lower rates and less collateral.
 Meanwhile, asking the Fed for money may be seen as a sign of weakness, which banks want to avoid.
 (Since the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Fed must publicly disclose the names of banks that borrow from the discount window and the amount of the loan.)

-Banks that do borrow from the Fed fall into three discount programs, or “discount windows.”
+Banks that borrow from the Fed fall into three discount programs, or “discount windows.”

 - Primary credit, which makes overnight loans to banks that are in good financial shape.

-- Secondary credit, which lends at a higher interest rate to banks that don’t qualify for primary credit.
+- Secondary credit, which lends at an interest rate higher than the primary rate to banks that don’t qualify for primary credit.

 - Seasonal credit, for banks with seasonal needs in places like farming or resort communities.

 Who Sets The Discount Rate?

-The board of directors of each regional Federal Reserve Bank sets the interest rate for primary credit window loans.
+The board of directors of each regional Federal Reserve Bank sets the interest rate for primary credit window loans every 14 days.
 The Board of Governors of the Federal Reserve System then approves the discount rate, which looks awfully similar in each region.

 The discount rate helps steer the Fed’s monetary policy.
 At the beginning of the last recession, the Fed lowered the discount rate to help stressed financial institutions cover costs.
 In those situations, short-term loans tend to get a bit longer.
 At the height of the financial crisis in 2008, loans with the discount rate were as long as 90 days.

 Discounted Rate of Return For Investments